 DRAGONS’ Den success story, Gripit plasterboard fixings have announced that they will be launching their first ever national TV advertising campaign, only five years after receiving Deborah Meaden’s investment on the hit BBC show.

-The 30 second ad titled ’10 heavy objects’ is scheduled to run the fo weeks leading up to Easter and will feature Gripit’s new DIY packs.
+The 30 second ad titled ’10 heavy objects’ is scheduled to run the four weeks leading up to Easter and will feature Gripit’s new DIY packs.

 The ad created by production company, Dancing Aardvarks, features everyday consumers decorating their homes by hanging a range of heavy items, both usual and unusual, to plasterboard using Gripit’s simple Drill, Tap & Turn application method.